Huotes/CommitMaker/README.md

 There is no theory of evolution, just a list of creatures Chuck Norris allows to live.

 Chuck Norris can install iTunes without installing Quicktime.

+The movie 'Delta Force' was extremely hard to make because Chuck had to downplay his abilities.
+The first few cuts were completely unbelievable.